The Rossoneri chief has revealed there is an offer on the table for the Brazil forward and says he is doing his utmost to keep Robinho at San Siro.

 “I hope to convince him to stay here, though he is asking to leave Milan and go back to his homeland.”

-Milan are currently seventh in Serie A after taking 27 points from 17 games.
+Milan is currently seventh in Serie A after taking 27 points from 17 games.